 Take heart, fellow writer.
 What you write isn't what you want it to be.
 That's a normal part of the process.

 If you keep going, keep reading, as well as practicing, you will succeed.
 There is no shortcut.
 Fortunately, there is a well-trodden road.
 You are not alone.

 Have you struggled with confidence in your writing?
 Let us know in the comments.

 This one is going to be a challenge.
 What I ask you to do is this: take fifteen minutes and write something.
 It may be crap.
 It may be terrible.
 Your taste will scream that it sucks; post it anyway.

 I mean that.
 Post it.
 You'll be surprised how many other folks struggle the same way you do.

-When you’re done, share your writing in the comments below.
-Don’t forget to leave feedback for your fellow writers!
+When you’re done, share your writing in the Pro Practice Workshop.
+Don't forget to leave feedback for your fellow writers!

 Best-Selling author Ruthanne Reid has led a convention panel on world-building, taught courses on plot and character development, and was keynote speaker for The Write Practice 2021 Spring Retreat.